Operational Directives

-About The Platform
+About The Platform.

 The Africa Health Financing Dashboard operates as an interactive analytics platform designed expressly for tracking, visualizing, isolating, and benchmarking domestic health financing data laterally across all 55 African Union Member States.

-2.1.
-The Inter-continental Map Explorer
+Continental Map Explorer

-2.3.
-Direct Comparison Matrices
+Benchmark PerformancesDirect Comparison Matrices

-3. Policy Alignments
+Policy Alignments & Directives

-Database schema methodologies align explicitly against ratified intergovernmental treaties and declarations to ensure absolute relevancy in contemporary legislative dialogue:
+Database schema methodologies align explicitly against ratified intergovernmental treaties and declarations to ensure absolute relevancy in contemporary legislative dialogue.

 - Africa Scorecard on Health Financing